marisabrantley/workaround-explorer/README.md

 # WorkAround Explorer Project

-In this Codecademy project, we were tasked with assisting WorkAround, a fictitious research organization that provides data on salary trends in the tech industry, to create a new application to make their data more easily viewable.
+In this Codecademy project, we were tasked with assisting WorkAround, a fictitious research organization that provides data on salary trends in the tech industry, create a new application to make their data more easily viewable.

 ## Objective